huma-engineering/huma-docs/data-collection/modules/epros-licensed-questionnaires/general-health-and-wellbeing/depression-level-phq-8.md

 title: Depression Level - PHQ-8
 ---

 Depression is a mental health issue experienced widely throughout our society and can have a significant impact on how a person navigates their daily life.
-The Patient Health Questionnaire depression scale (PHQ-8) screens for and measures the severity of depression.
+The patient health questionnaire depression scale (PHQ-8) screens for and measures the severity of depression.
 Results are shared with care teams who can work with patients to provide the care that is needed.

 ## How it works